 For New Zealanders, the kiwi is not just another bird and saving kiwi is not just a matter of concern for scientists and conservationists.
 To all New Zealanders, kiwi are an important part of our unique natural heritage.

 There are more than 90 community and iwi-led kiwi conservation groups around the country, that you could join.
 They are from the Far North all the way down to Stewart Island and their main focus is on predator control – thousands and thousands of traps are placed throughout NZ forests.

-You can help save the kiwi in many ways, by making a donation or getting involved with the conservation of local kiwi populations.
+You can help save the kiwi in many ways:

 Control dogs and other pets